Marquise Brown Player Prop Bets for NFL Week 14 | Baltimore vs. Cleveland 12/12/2021

 Matchup vs. Cleveland

-- Brown is averaging 46 receiving yards per game in five career matchups against the Browns, 7.5 fewer than his receiving yards prop bet over/under for Sunday's game (53.5).
+- Brown's 46 receiving yards per game in his five matchups against the Browns are 7.5 fewer than his over/under for Sunday's game.

-- Brown has caught a touchdown pass versus the Browns once, but did not have multiple TDs in that game.
+- In five matchups, Brown has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Browns.

-- The Browns are giving up 227.3 passing yards per game this year, the NFL's seventh-ranked pass defense.
+- The Browns are conceding 227.3 passing yards per game this season, the NFL's seventh-ranked pass defense.

-- The Browns' defense is 26th in the NFL, allowing 1.8 passing touchdowns per game.
+- At 1.8 passing TDs conceded per game, the Browns defense is ranked 26th in the NFL.

 Recent Performances